How to Move a Fridge: A Comprehensive Guide

 First - should I even move a fridge myself?

-Only attempt to move your fridge if you have enough people to make this light work, and have read through our guide.
+Otherwise, only attempt to move your fridge if you have enough people to make this light work, and have read through our guide.
 Your fridge, back, and property will thank you for it.

 Steps for moving your fridge

-What you’ll need
+What you’ll need:

-Packing tape
+• Packing tape

-Two strong sensible people (non-negotiable)
+• Two strong, sensible people (non-negotiable)

-Moving blankets
+• Moving blankets

-Removal trolley
+• Removal trolley

 Prepare it

-Start by emptying the refrigerator of all food items and cleaning it out.
-You should also remove any shelves and drawers and wrap them in wrapping paper or bubble wrap to protect them during the move.
+You should also remove any shelves and drawers and wrap them in packing paper or bubble wrap to protect them during the move.

 Person washing a fridge